Official3Lo/OCIGenAI-Chatbots/README.md

 # OCIGenAICourse
 This is my build of multiple variations of Retrieval-Augmented Generation (RAG) chatbots using OCI Generative AI Service and the LangChain framework.
-This showcases my python skillsets and knowledge of Generative AI.

 IDE: PyCharm